ngraveio/Research/papers/nbcr-2023-002-multi-layer-sync.md

 Compared to the first and second layers of the sync protocol, the third layer is made for every watch-only wallets aiming to support any coins, representing the generic case how NGRAVE ZERO offline signer and NGRAVE LIQUID app are functioning.
 The `crypto-portfolio` UR type includes multiple coins/blockchains based on different elliptic curves.

-The accounts of each coin are described using a list of `crypto-detailed-account` indicating a public key or extended public key, a derivation path, a potential script type and a potential list of tokens associated to the account.
+The accounts of each coin are described using a list of `detailed-account` indicating a public key or extended public key, a derivation path, a potential script type and a potential list of tokens associated to the account.

 The accounts are always grouped under a coin identity with the `coin-identity` UR type.